dogukanteber/kanlib/README.md

 ### License

-Released under the Revised  GNU GENERAL PUBLIC LICENSE.
+Released under the revised  GNU GENERAL PUBLIC LICENSE.
 See [LICENSE](LICENSE) for details.